12 Not to Be Mist Attractions in Niagara Falls, Canada

 If you’re someone who loves seeking out thrilling experiences everywhere you go, there are some Niagara Falls attractions to suit your taste for adrenaline.
 Whirlpool Jet Tours is sure to get you soaking wet and whooping at the top of your lungs.

-Climb aboard a jet boat which will take you racing up the Niagara Gorge to the famous Niagara whirlpool, located downstream of the falls.
+Climb aboard a jet boat that will take you racing up the Niagara Gorge to the famous Niagara whirlpool, located downstream of the falls.
 On your way back, you’ll be able to experience a set of class five rapids known as the Devil’s Hole.
 There’s a reason why this stretch is commonly referred to as the Mount Everest of whitewater.
 In the rapids you’ll meet 15 to 20-foot waves and currents of up to 20 miles an hour.

 Getting soaked to the bone isn’t quite up your alley?
 Take to the skies instead!
 The MistRider Zipline will take you soaring over the Niagara Gorge toward the base of Horseshoe Falls.
 You’ll start by dangling 220 feet above the ground and will travel 2,200 feet at speeds of more than 40 miles an hour.
 If you want to take things to the next level, book a night tour instead.